Time: 1h (+2 hours chilling)

 - 1 packet (~7g or ¼ oz) dry yeast

 - ⅔ cup baking soda

 - Coarse salt (to taste)

 Start everything with the obatzda cheese sauce because it needs to chill for 2 hours.

 - Roughly chop the camembert cheese.
-Combine the chopped camembert, mascarpone and butter, mix it with fork until it’s mixed, but not overly smooth.
+Combine the chopped camembert, mascarpone, and butter, mix it with a fork until it’s mixed, but not overly smooth.

 - Add half the beer and stir until combined.
 Keep mixing in the remaining beer a little bit at a time until the cheese reaches a scoopable consistency.